rchillard/rchillard.com/src/pages/2018/12/27-a-new-language-javascript.md

 This is why I've struggled so much with learing the new JavaScript!
 The version I learned in the late 90s was a *completely different language*.
 So many expressive patterns and features have been added to JavaScript that it's literally a new language.

-Thank you Laurie Voss for laying it out so clearly and giving me this epiphany about my own personal journey with code.
-I recommend you listen to this episode, because it's chock-a-block full of wisdom and insights.
+Thank you Laurie for your clear observations, providing me an epiphany on my own personal journey with code.
+I recommend you listen to this episode, because it's full of wisdom and insight.